cncf/glossary/content/en/runtime.md

 which became the standard for container runtimes.

-This allows end users to use a specific container runtime that suits their needs best, and a specific container runtime that is OCI-compliant.
+This allows end users to use a specific container runtime that suits their needs best,

 ## Related terms